andykee/akurls.com/README.md

 4. Copy over .aws/credentials

-5. Set up a cronjob
+5. Set up a cronjob by running crontab -e in the terminal